-For the most part, Esplanade Park is quiet and unassuming park.
-Its peaceful atmosphere is usually only broken by the sound of tourists returning to their buses after visiting to the nearby Merlion Park.
+For the most part, Esplanade Park is a quiet and unassuming park.
+Its peaceful atmosphere is usually only broken by the sound of tourists returning to their buses after visiting the nearby Merlion Park.

 However, this wasn’t always the case.